mantis3de/game-export-pipeline-docs/docs/reference/validation-checks.md

 **Severity: Info**

 The texture resolution is very high relative to the mesh's polygon count — the ratio of `(max texture dimension)² / triangle count` exceeds the **Texels per Triangle Warn** threshold.
 This usually means either the texture is oversized for the mesh detail, or the mesh is too low-poly to justify the texture budget.

 Disabled when **Check Textures** is off.

+### Mismatched texture resolutions
+**Severity: Info**

+The image maps used by a single material are at very different resolutions — the largest is at least 4× the smallest (for example a 4096px base colour paired with a 256px normal map).
+This usually signals an authoring slip: the small map looks blurry while the large one wastes memory.

+Informational only.

+**Fix:** Author the maps of a material at a consistent resolution.

+Disabled when **Check Textures** is off.